BlueZed15/Segmentation_of_people_from_image/README.md

 # Segmentation_of_people_from_image
-This program uses YOLO and GrabCut in OPENCV framework to segment people from images.
+This program uses YOLO and GrabCut using OPENCV framework to segment people from images.